WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/rgrant-user-interface-standards-rwot-fall2016.md

 Description of terms:

-&gt; Exact same numbers and terms as above, except borrower will receive &gt; USD at bond initiation, and lender will send fiat money through a &gt; standard escrow house.
-Once the bond is initiated, the work of the &gt; escrow house is completed.
-The bond's collateral is held on the &gt; Bitcoin blockchain as in the prior example.
+> Exact same numbers and terms as above, except borrower will receive
+> USD at bond initiation, and lender will send fiat money through a
+> standard escrow house.
+Once the bond is initiated, the work of the
+> escrow house is completed.
+The bond's collateral is held on the
+> Bitcoin blockchain as in the prior example.

 Additional wallet user interface requirements (borrower and lender):